lmiller1990/vue-testing-handbook/src/simulating-user-input.md

 Run this test with `yarn test:unit`.
 It should pass.

-Trigger is very simple - use `find` to get the element you want to simulate some input, and call `trigger` with the name of the event, and any modifiers.
+Trigger is very simple - use `find` (for DOM elements) or `findComponent` (for Vue components) to get the element you want to simulate some input, and call `trigger` with the name of the event, and any modifiers.

 ## A real world example

 Forms are usually submitted to some endpoint.
 Let's see how we might test this component with a different implementation of `handleSubmit`.
-One common practise is to alias your HTTP library to `Vue.prototype.$http`.
+One common practice is to alias your HTTP library to `Vue.prototype.$http`.
 This allows us to make an ajax request by simply calling `this.$http.get(...)`.
 Learn more about this practice [here](https://vuejs.org/v2/cookbook/adding-instance-properties.html).

 Often the http library is, `axios`, a popular HTTP client.
 In this case, our `handleSubmit` would likely look something like this: